What Is a Facebook Proxy?

 Free proxies are never a good choice.
 We have a full length post on why this is the case.
 Here’s a short rundown:

 - They’re often blacklisted.
-So many people are using them that they are deemed to get flagged on most websites.
+So many people are using free proxies that they’re deemed to get flagged on most websites.
 The big ones, like Facebook in this case, are very effective at banning them and that’s not what you would want.

 Frequently Asked Questions About Facebook Proxies